 What is Learning Together Anywhere?

-Students will have the opportunity to engage in both real-time live virtual instruction, and pre-recorded teacher-directed lessons and activities.
+Students from anywhere in Alberta can participate in online learning delivered by certified teachers.
+Students will have the opportunity to engage in both real-time live virtual instruction, pre-recorded teacher-directed lessons and activities, and project-based learning.

 How Do I Sign Up?